Skydeck Chicago is the highest observation platform in the USA and offers excellent views of the city and Michigan lake.

-On weekends and peak times, you will find long waiting lines at the ticket counter to buy Skydeck Chicago’s entry tickets.
+You will find long waiting lines at the ticket counter on weekends and peak times to buy Skydeck Chicago tickets.

 However, you can skip these lines if you buy your Skydeck Chicago tickets much in advance.

 Elevator lines to go up to Skydeck

-During this wait, you get to see interactive exhibits and “Reaching For The Sky” presentation.
+During this wait, you get to see interactive exhibits and the “Reaching For The Sky” presentation.

 Depending on the time, day, and season, waiting for the elevator can last 15 minutes to 2 hours.

 The line to get onto the ‘Ledge’

-Skydeck’s Ledge is glass boxes extending out 1.3 meters (4.3 feet) from the skyscraper’s Skydeck on the 103rd floor.
+Skydeck Chicago Ledge is glass boxes extending 1.3 meters (4.3 feet) from the skyscraper’s Skydeck on the 103rd floor.

 It is quite an adrenalin rush to stand on this ledge, and that’s why there is a 10 to 20-minute waiting line here as well.

 Even if you have a Fast Pass ticket, you still have to wait with the standard ticket holders in the line for the Ledge.